percona/pxb-docs/docs/innodb-btree-check.md

 * For incremental backups, use `--check-tables` only during the final prepare stage because the option verifies all tables and indexes each time it runs

+* Checksum corruption may cause XtraBackup to abort with an assertion failure instead of exiting gracefully

 ## Usage

 The `--check-tables` option uses the thread count specified by `--parallel`.
 Start with `--parallel=8` and adjust the value according to CPU availability and disk I/O capacity on the backup host.